Workerbee2/aws-bootcamp-cruddur-2023/journal/week5.md

 - DynamoDB Accelerator(DAX)
 - Cross Account

-**Security best Practises - AWS***
+**Security best Practises - AWS**
 Amazon Dynamodb is part of an  account NOT a virtual Network
 - Use VPC endpoints: Use Amazon VPC to create a private network from our application or Lambda to a DynamoDB .
 This prevents unauthorized access to the instance from the public internet.
 - Data Security & Compliance: Compliance standard should be followed for the business requirements.
 - Amazon DynamoDB should only be in the AWS region that we are legally allowed to hold user data in.
 - Amazon organizations SCP - to manage DynamoDB Table deletion, DynbamoDB creation, region lock.
-- AWS CloudTrail is enabled & monitored to trigger alerts on malicious DynamoDB behabv=viou by an identity in AWS.
+- AWS CloudTrail is enabled & monitored to trigger appropriate alerts on malicious DynamoDB behaviour by an identity in AWS.
 - AWS Config rules is enabled in the account and region of DynamoDB.

+**Security best Practises - Application**
+AWS recommends using Client side encryption when storing sensitive information.
+But dynamoDB should not be used to store sensitive information, RDS databases should be used instead to store sensitive information for long periods.
+- DynamoDB to use appropriate Authentication - Use IAM Roles/ AWS Cognito Identity Pool (Avoid IAM Users/Groups).
+- DynamoDB User Lifecycle Management - Create, Modify, Delete Users.
+- AWS IAM roles instead of individual users to access and manage DynamoDB.
+- DAX Service9IAM) Role to have Read Only Access to DynamoDB.
+- Not have DynamoDB be accessed from the internet(use VPC endpoints instead).
+- Site-to-Site VPN or Direct Connect for Onpremise and DynamoDB Access.
+- Client side encryption is recommended by Amazon for DynamoDB.